General Information on the Administration of TRQs for Supply-Managed Products

 5.4 Calculation of the under-utilization penalty

-- Step 1: We calculate the allocation holder’s utilization rate (%) as follows:
+- Step 1: Calculation of the allocation holder’s utilization rate (%):

 Elements of Utilization Rate Calculation | Definitions |